Table of Contents |

 and

+are the coefficients that show the impact of the explanatory variables on the response variable.
 For example, using multiple linear regression, you can predict the amount of donations more accurately by considering not just social media shares but also how much money was spent on marketing and how many email subscribers the fundraising campaign has.

 This method is powerful because it gives you a more complete picture and helps you make better decisions based on multiple pieces of information.